genson/phaser-ping-pong/README.md

 phaser-ping-pong
 ================

-Ping pong game on Phaser ( html5 game framework )
+Ping pong game on Phaser ( html5 game framework ).
+You can play on http://genson.github.io/phaser-ping-pong/